carbon-language/carbon-lang/docs/design/README.md

 `AddWith(BigInt)`.

-Parameters to an interface _determine_ which implementation is selected for a type, in contrast to [associated types](#associated-types) which are _determined by_ the implementation of an interface for a type.
+Parameters to an interface _determine_ which implementation is selected for a type, in contrast to [associated constants](#associated-constants) which are _determined by_ the implementation of an interface for a type.

 > References:
 >